tongbin-github/learngit/readme.txt

 git is a distributed version control system git is free sofewre distributed under the GPL
 SVN is not stupid
-dev branch Add branch is easy and effective
+dev branch Add branch is easy and effectivefor ff merge